splynx/docs/files/en/voice/processing/processing.md

 Processing
 ==========

 Now the Voice CDR processing is managed here.
-We cand import a CDR for charge the customer and print in his invoice the register of calls.
+We can import a CDR for charge the customer and print in his invoice the register of calls.

 Behind the processing menu there are 3 other pages, Import CDR, Export CDR and History CDR.